 Candidates who have passed the qualifying Higher Secondary Examination from any State other than the State of Kerala shall produce the equivalency certificate of the Calicut University at the time of admission.

-No student shall be eligible to appear for the end semester university examinations unless the principal has certified that the candidate has attended not less than 70 % of the lectures in each paper and their conduct and progress have been satisfactory.
+No student shall be eligible to appear for the end semester university examinations unless the principal has certified that the candidate has attended not less than 70 % of the lectures in each paper with regards to 5 year courses and 75 % of the lectures in each paper with regards to 3 year courses ,their conduct and progress have been satisfactory.

 There shall be a University Examination at the end of each semester.
 Each written paper carrying 100 Marks is divided into 75% marks for the written examination and 25% Marks for the internal assessment.
 And internal assessment shall be made on the basis of the overall performance during the semester such as regularity of attendance, preparation and presentation of assignments test paper scoring and class room participation.
 The performance in the practical training papers shall me assessed internally by a team 3 senior faculty members A candidate who ids registered and is entitled to be presented for the examination in a semester shall alone be eligible to peruse the studies for the semester of the course